Beliavsky/Fortran-code-on-GitHub/README.md

 [SENSMG](https://github.com/jafavorite/SENSMG): Sensitivities of Neutron Reaction Rates, Reaction-Rate Ratios, Leakage, keff, and α Using PARTISN, by jafavorite

+[ShengBTE](https://github.com/wxmwy/ShengBTE): solver for the Boltzmann transport equation for phonons, by Wu Li et al.

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

 [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT): stellarator optimization code, from PrincetonUniversity.
 A stellarator is a plasma device that relies primarily on external magnets to confine a plasma.